Self-interacting mass-dimension one fields for any spin

 We have now determined all the proportionality constants so it is only appropriate that the important results obtained in this paper are presented in their final forms.
 It is certainly possible and without any loss of generality, to choose these constants at the beginning of our construction.
 However, this would have left the reader wondering how they are determined and whether the choices are arbitrary.
 Our derivation shows that, apart from trivial global phases, there are no additional freedoms.

-Using the results we have obatined so far, we are able to generalise the results obtained by Ahluwalia~\cite{Ahluwalia:2013uxa} and Speran\c{c}a~\cite{Speranca:2013hqa} by decomposing $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$.
+Utilizing the results we have obtained so far, we are able to generalize the results obtained by Ahluwalia~\cite{Ahluwalia:2013uxa} and Speran\c{c}a~\cite{Speranca:2013hqa} by decomposing $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$.
 Starting with the Elko spin-sums, we have